 Some of the most popular types of knives in the world are Japanese kitchen knives, especially if you are looking for the very best that will last the course and slice with ease.

 They are produced with high quality materials and stay sharp after years of use.
-There are different types of Japanese knives that are used in different cutlery purposes and hopefully you will get a better understanding of just why they are so popular with both professional & amateur cooks on the planet.
+There are different styles of knife that are used in different cutlery purposes and hopefully you will get a better understanding of just why they are so popular with both professional & amateur cooks on the planet.

-The reason I am writing about Japanese chefs knives set, is because my wife was a Japanese speaking tour guide and later on a translator for a large Japanese NGO called JICA.
+The reason I am writing about traditional Japanese knives, is because my wife was a Japanese speaking tour guide and later on a translator for a large NGO from Japan called JICA.

-She made many friends and I became really interested in Japanese and Asian culture and seeing as I am a bit of research geek, I thought I would write about what are arguably the best kitchen knives in the world!
+She made many friends and I became really interested in Asian culture and seeing as I am a bit of research geek, I thought I would write about what are arguably the best knife shapes in the world!

 Types of High End Japanese Chefs Knives

-There is a wide range of different types of Japanese knife styles that have a rich history and are all beautifully produced.
+There is a wide variation of different Japanese knife styles that have a rich history and are all beautifully produced.

 The class is based on the method and material used in producing the knives.

-Traditional Japanese knife-forging methods have two classes, namely the honyaki and kasumi.
+Traditional utility knife-forging methods have two classes, namely the honyaki and kasumi.

-The most common type of honyaki knives are blue steel and white steel.
+The most common type of honyaki are blue steel and white steel.

 Kasumi knives are made of two materials, namely the high carbon steel also known as “hagane” and a soft iron also called “jigane”.